erremauro/java-restful-api/README.md

 built with [Gradle][2].

-RestfulAPI is configured to run using [Gretty][3] and has the `jdbc-postgresql` library declare as a gradle's dependency.
+RestfulAPI is configured to run using [Gretty][3] and has the `jdbc-postgresql` library declared as a gradle's dependency.

 [1]: https://jersey.github.io
 [2]: https://gradle.org